google/digitalbuildings/tools/validators/ontology_validator/README.md

-# Validator
+# Ontology Validator

-The Ontology Validator allows you to extend the ontology and then validate it to make sure it is conform to guidelines.
+The Ontology Validator allows you validate a local set of ontology YAML files (i.e., new ontology extensions or modification) to ensure your extensions/modifications conform to DBO guidelines.
+Ontology Validator is also run on all pull requests that are opened within the DBO repository.

 ## Install requirements